evgenygarl/evgenygarl.github.io/_posts/2017-08-12-how-to-reduce-amount-of-tags-in-your-erb-templates.md

 ```

 As you can see, we can replace all ERB tags used in `if/else` statement with just one expression-printing `<%=  %>` tag.
 And it returns us the same result.
-I thing it's really cool!
+I think it's really cool!
 We have the same result, but with less code.
-And I've already started using this approach in my current project.
+And I've already started using this approach on my current project.

 I hope, this little trick will help you to decrease number of tags in your ERB templates. 😊